Recipe from America’s Test Kitchen.

 - 3 tablespoons fresh parsley, minced

 - 1 teaspoon lemon juice

-CAULIFLOWER: Heat 5 teaspoons oil in now-empty skillet over medium-high heat until shimmering.
-Add cauliflower and 1 teaspoon salt; cook, stirring occasionally, until cauliflower is crisp-tender and browned in spots, 10 to 12 minutes.
-Remove pan from heat and cover to keep warm.
-(I’ve had mixed results cooking the cauliflower this way, probably because I don’t have a 12-inch skillet.
-I prefer to toss the cauliflower with 2 tablespoons of olive oil and 1 teaspoon salt and roast in a 450 degree oven until browned, stirring half way through, approximately 20 minutes.
+I’ve had mixed results cooking the cauliflower the way the recipe is written below, possibly because I don’t have a 12-inch skillet.
+Instead, I toss the cauliflower with 2 tablespoons of olive oil and 1 teaspoon salt and roast in a 450 degree oven until browned, stirring half way through, approximately 15 minutes.